talon-one/TalonOneJavaSdk/docs/IntegrationApi.md

     //api_key_v1.setApiKeyPrefix("Token");

     IntegrationApi apiInstance = new IntegrationApi(defaultClient);
     String integrationId = "integrationId_example"; // String | The integration ID of the customer profile.
-You can get the `integrationId` of a profile using: - A customer session integration Id with the [Update customer session](https://docs.talon.one/integration-api#operation/updateCustomerSessionV2) endpoint. - The Management API with the [List application's customers](https://docs.talon.one/management-api#operation/getApplicationCustomers) endpoint. try {
+You can get the `integrationId` of a profile using: - A customer session integration ID with the [Update customer session](https://docs.talon.one/integration-api#operation/updateCustomerSessionV2) endpoint. - The Management API with the [List application's customers](https://docs.talon.one/management-api#operation/getApplicationCustomers) endpoint. try {
       apiInstance.deleteCustomerData(integrationId);
     } catch (ApiException e) {